 In 2021, we opened a new production cell for products manufactured using our proprietary Titanium Diffusion Hardening ("TDH") process, which provides the lightweight and high strength benefits of titanium alloys while improving surface hardness, durability and wear characteristics.
-In July 2021, the TDH process was utilized in a successful human space travel mission and, during the year, we received an initial order from a leading electric vertical takeoff and landing ("eVTOL") manufacturer for components manufactured using our TDH process.
-We see significant opportunities to expand our product offering utilizing our TDH process across a broad range of end markets, including eVTOL, space, aerospace and defense, medical and industrial.
+The TDH process was utilized in a successful human space travel mission and we received an initial order from a leading electric vertical takeoff and landing ("eVTOL") manufacturer for components manufactured using our TDH process in 2021.
+In 2022, we saw further application of this process within the aerospace and defense markets as well as increasing acceptance for products related to military structural components and medical end-use applications.
+We are currently engaged with multiple large medical device companies in validation test efforts, working toward authorization for use in total joint replacement and fixation components.